 Yes.
 Inspiration Station workshops are accepted and scheduled on a first-come, first-scheduled basis, based on your registration status.
 You must be registered and paid in full for the current year's BOOST Conference before your application is accepted and your Inspiration Station workshop is scheduled.

 Where and when do Inspiration Stations take place?

-Inspiration Station workshops take place in the Exhibitor Hall at round tables on Wednesday and Thursday of the conference.
-There are three different 45-minute time slots on each day that happen concurrently with workshop sessions.
-Take a look at the Exhibit Hall map to see where Inspiration Station tables are located.
+Inspiration Station workshops take place in the Exhibit Hall at round tables on Wednesday and Thursday during the conference.
+There are three different 45-minute time slots on each day that take place concurrently with workshop sessions.
+Please view the Exhibit Hall map above to see where Inspiration Station tables are located.

 What are PROMISING PRACTICES for Inspiration Stations?